 '''

 for (int n=0; n < grid.size(); ++n)

+{

 std::cout << "Node number " << n << " ";

 std::cout << "has the node type value " << nodes.getType(n);

 // nodes.getType(n) returns an int

 std::cout << std::endl;

 }

+'''
-The nodes object also contains many Boolean functions, returning true/false values for

-the question "is node ... of type ...":
+The nodes object also contains many Boolean functions, returning true/false values for the question "is node ... of type ...":

 int node_number = 4;

+'''

 nodes.isDefault(node_number);

 // return true of the node is a default ghost node, false otherwise

 nodes.isBulkSolid(node_number);

+'''

-// return true of the node is a bulk solid node, false otherwise
+$/\!/$ return true of the node is a bulk solid node, false otherwise nodes.isBulkFluid(node_number); // return true of the node is a bulk fluid node, false otherwise

+'''

 nodes.isSolidBoundary(node_number);

 // return true of the node is a solid boundary node, false otherwise

+'''

+'''

 nodes.isFluidBoundary(node_number);

 // return true of the node is a fluid boundary node, false otherwise

-nodes.isBulkFluid(node_number);

-// return true of the node is a bulk fluid node, false otherwise
+'''

 We can also ask the nodes object if a node is fluid or solid.
-A fluid node is a node that is

-either a fluid boundary or a bulk fluid, whereas a solid is either a solid boundary, a solid

-bulk or a default ghost.
+A fluid node is a node that is either a fluid boundary or a bulk fluid, whereas a solid is either a solid boundary, a solid bulk or a default ghost.
 The class functions used for this is

+'''

 nodes.isSolid(node_number);

 // return true of the node is a solid node, false otherwise

 nodes.isFluid(node_number);

 // return true of the node is a fluid node, false otherwise

 '''

 The nodes object also holds some information about the parallel partitioning of the system.
 Spesifically, it holds the information about which processor rank a node represents.
 Typically, a node that is a bulk fluid node on one processor will be a boundary fluid node on one of its neighboring processors, as it will need to get velocity distributions that are calculated on the former processor.
-More information about how the code handles parallelization is found in sections A and B. To obtain which processor rank a node represents we can use

-''' auto node_rank = nodes.getRank(node_number); // node_rank is set to an int containg the rank number given by mpi To find out if the rank of a node is the same as the rank of the current process use auto true_false = nodes.isMyRank(node_number); // True if the node has the same rank as the current process, false otherwise Finally you could ask if it is an mpi boundary node with auto true_false = nodes.isMpiBoundary(node_number); // True if node is an mpi boundary, false otherwise '''
+More information about how the code handles parallelization is found in sections A and B. To obtain which processor rank a node represents we can use auto node_rank = nodes.getRank(node_number); // node_rank is set to an int containg the rank number given by mpi auto true_false = nodes.isMyRank(node_number); // True if the node has the same rank as the current process, false otherwise